Nutrition Habit 1: No Fake Food

 Personally I try to keep sauerkraut stocked in my fridge and take bites of it throughout the day to help keep my gut flora at healthy levels.

 I also drink a Kombucha Tea most days.
 I find it gives me a little energy boost when I’m dragging around 3 p.m. and satiates my sweet tooth.
-If you want to make your own Kombucha, we have a YouTube tutorial on how to do it.
+Or, try making your own Kombucha.

 Bone broth is especially good at healing leaky gut.
 Kettle + Fire sells a really good bone broth soups.
 Add a cup of soup to one of your meals each day.